dmjohnsson23/micdrop/README.md

     * Maybe just always implicitly use `PipelineSegment`?
 (Would probably work, though the idempotency tokens could turn into quite the nasty mess of nested tuples)
 * Generic "files" source/sink
     * Probably would need subclassed to be useful (e.g. to parse the files), but could provide the base for the XML classes below
+* Looping "sub-pipelines" or "each" pipelines
+    * E.g. if the source contains a list or other composite structures, and we want to modify the items without destructuring it
+    * Could be done with pipeline segments
 * XML extension using ElementTree
     * Take using xpath
     * Allow multiple files or a singe file with multiple values (different source/sink classes probably)